ibrayee/TripCompass/README.md

 # TripCompass

-TripCompass is a small travel planning app that combines flight, hotel, and map data.
+TripCompass is a small travel planning app that combines flight, hotel, and map data with google Maps API + Amadeus API.
 It exposes a REST API with Javalin and serves a simple front-end from `index.html`.

 ## Tech stack